edumeet/edumeet-docker/README.md

 *  Authentication is optional but if you want to enable it, you should remove defualtroom paremeters from the config.json at configs/server/ and follow these steps:

-1. visit yourdomain/kc/ and set up your keycloak instance By default there is a dev configuration according to https://github.com/edumeet/edumeet-management-server/wiki/Keycloak-setup-(OAuth-openid-connect)
+1. visit https://yourdomain.com/kc/ and set up your keycloak instance By default there is a dev configuration according to https://github.com/edumeet/edumeet-management-server/wiki/Keycloak-setup-(OAuth-openid-connect)

 By default there is one test user in dev realm :
 - Username: edumeet
 - Password: edumeet

-2. visit yourdomain/cli/ and set up your management server config
+2. visit https://yourdomain.com/mgmt-admin/ and set up your management server config
-   - add a tenant
+   - Create a tenant
-   - add a tenant fqdn / domain
+   - Create a tenant fqdn / domain
-   - add authetntication
+   - Add authentication by using the Well Known URL "https://yourdomain.com/kc/realms/ < yourrealm > /.well-known/openid-configuration" and pressing "Update Parameters from URL" or manually as follow:
  # ![auth](/images/mgmt-client-setup-1.png)

-   *  Credential is located in keycloak admin console/ <yourrealm> / clients / <yourclient> / credentials
+   *  Secret is located in keycloak admin console/ < yourrealm > / clients / < yourclient > / credentials
-   *  Credential is not generated for default dev.json, change it in KeyCloak
+   *  Secret is not generated for default dev.json.
+Regenerate it in keycloak admin console/ < yourrealm > / clients / < yourclient > / credentials and copy it.

 3. Logout
 4. Visit your domain (Login)
-5. Visit yourdomain/cli/ and as the logged in user create a room ( You will be assigned as a room owner and gain all permissions after login, but you can also set permissions for other users too. )
+5. Visit https://yourdomain.com/mgmt-admin/ and as the logged in user create a room ( You will be assigned as a room owner and gain all permissions after login, but you can also set permissions for other users too. )
 6. Join the room

 - For auth you can use any OpenID compatible backend.
 Keycloak is reccomended for testing, integrating with common third party auth sources and deployments without a central authentication (local users).